 Bachelor of Science or Bachelor of Arts in Biology (3 + 1)

-This baccalaureate degree program is designed to provide the training in the major areas of biology while allowing sufficient flexibility to accommodate the specific interests of individual students.
+This baccalaureate degree program is designed to provide training in the major areas of biology while allowing sufficient flexibility to accommodate the specific interests of individual students.
 All majors are required to take the biology core plus genetics.
-The degree program requires a student to take at least one course in each of three major areas: biology of organisms; ecology, evolution and behavior; cell and regulatory biology.
+The degree program requires a student to take at least one course in three major areas: the biology of organisms; ecology, evolution and behavior; cell and regulatory biology.
 Additional courses allow the student to be exposed to the broad spectrum of biology through an array of advanced courses.
-The degree program, with some modifications, also allows students to meet the course requirements for pre-professional (medical, dental, veterinary) graduate study.
+The degree program, with some modifications, also will enable students to meet the course requirements for pre-professional (medical, dental, veterinary) graduate study.

 Parallel LCCC Program

-- High School Diplomas are required for all majors that fall under the College of Arts and Sciences.
-The college will evaluate these transcripts to see if any additional credit can be awarded based off what the student took during their time in high school.
+- High School Diplomas are required for all majors under the College of Arts and Sciences.
+The college will evaluate these transcripts to see if any additional credit can be awarded based on what the student took during their time in high school.

-- ACT/SAT scores only required if transferring with under 12 earned credit hours post high school graduation.
+- ACT/SAT scores are only required if transferring with under 12 earned credit hours post-high school graduation.

 - 2.0 cumulative GPA

-The BGSU Advising guide can be used as a guideline to determine the applicability of LCCC courses toward the bachelor of science and bachelor of arts degrees with a major in biology at BGSU.
+The BGSU Advising guide can be used to determine the applicability of LCCC courses toward the bachelor of science and bachelor of arts degrees with a major in biology at BGSU.

 To apply to the Partnership, follow the steps below:

 - Schedule an appointment with the BGSU biology advisor.
-Contacts details are below.
+Contact details are below.

 - Apply one semester before you wish to enroll in BGSU courses.

-- After appointment with advisor, complete an online BGSU Transfer Application
+- After an appointment with the advisor, complete an online BGSU Transfer Application

-- Select “Biology at Lorain County Community College” so that you are identified as a partnership student.
+- Select “Biology at Lorain County Community College” to identify you as a partnership student.

-- It’s recommended you sign up for a virtual transfer onboarding session through Slate to learn more about resources and support services.
+- You should sign up for a virtual transfer onboarding session through Slate to learn more about resources and support services.